InventiveWork/seraph/ARCHITECTURE.md

 ### 6. MCP Manager (`src/mcp-manager.ts`)

 The Model Context Protocol (MCP) Manager is responsible for dynamic tool integration.
 When a user initiates a chat session with an `--mcp-server-url`, this manager connects to the specified server, discovers the tools it provides, and makes them available to the chat module.
+The agent also includes a built-in MCP server (`src/mcp-server.ts`) that provides tools for interacting with Git repositories.

+### 7. Investigation and Reporting

+-   **InvestigationWorker (`src/investigation.worker.ts`)**: When a triage worker flags a log for an alert, it is passed to an investigation worker.
+This worker uses a ReAct-style loop to perform a root cause analysis, utilizing a suite of tools to gather more information.
+-   **ReportStore (`src/report-store.ts`)**: The results of an investigation are stored in a SQLite database.
+The `ReportStore` class manages the storage and retrieval of these reports, using a connection pool (`src/db-pool.ts`) for efficient database access.

 ## Data Flows